Taking meeting minutes is the practice of documenting what happened in a meeting.

 “Hmm…what was it that Kathleen said last week about the marketing plan?”

 If you’ve clearly labelled your notes with the right details, it will be quick and easy to answer this question!
-In every meeting, make sure to cover off the very basics of your meeting, including the date, who attended and the name of the meeting.
+For every meeting, make sure to cover off the very basics in the minutes.

-Once you’ve assigned a meeting notes taker, make sure they’re taking meeting minutes throughout the meeting – not making rough scribbles they’ll turn into proper meeting minutes afterward.
+Once you’ve assigned someone responsible for the minutes, ensure they’re taking minutes throughout the meeting – not making rough scribbles they’ll turn into proper meeting minutes afterward.

 The trick here is to find the right tool.
-Choose a device that will make note-taking easy (like a laptop or iPad), and then move at a pace that allows for the note-taker to easily follow along.
+For example, if using paper and pen, you’ll need to re-write the notes after so they’re shareable.
+Instead, choose a device that will make note-taking easy (like a laptop or iPad) and remove a step.

-Taking meeting minutes during the meeting also ensure you get everyone’s buy-in on key decisions and next steps.
+Taking minutes during the meeting also ensures you get everyone’s buy-in on key decisions and next steps.
 After each agenda item, the note-taker can say, “OK, here’s what I’ve written for the summary.
 Did I miss anything?”
-This way, everyone is consistently engaged in the conversation.
+This way, everyone is consistently engaged in the conversation and stays aligned.